Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 - In-person card-present rates are slightly lower

-- No monthly fee for the processor itself, but there’s no rate negotiation at smaller volumes
+- No monthly processor fee, but no rate negotiation at smaller volumes

 Onboarding / Implementation